 - Multiple-choice Questions (Select One or More Answer) – Unlike the classic MCQ questions, this type of question requires you to choose all the possible correct answers from the options.
 Though some questions specify how many answers to pick, others leave that up to you.
 Besides, you will only get credit if all your selected answers are correct.

 - Numeric Entry Questions – Numeric Entry Questions have no answer options.
 Instead, each question presents two boxes, wherein you have to type the correct answer.
 If your answer is an integer or a decimal, you must type it in a single box, and if it is a fraction, you’ll be given two separate boxes (for the numerator and one for the denominator).

-Additionally, the GRE Quantitative Reasoning consists of a set of questions called the Data Interpretation, wherein you have to interpret the given data and choose the best possible answer choice.
-All the questions in this set are based on the same data, that is presented in the form of tables, graphs or any other data representation.
-The questions asked could be in any format like Multiple-choice (both types) or Numeric Entry.
+Additionally, the GRE Quantitative Reasoning consists of a set of questions called GRE Data Interpretation, wherein you have to interpret the given data and choose the best possible answer choice.
+All the questions in this set are based on the same data, that is presented in the form of tables, graphs, etc. The questions asked could be in any format like Multiple-choice (both types) or Numeric Entry.

-The GRE quant questions are mainly asked from high-school level math concepts such as arithmetic, algebra, geometry, and data interpretation.
+The GRE Quantitative syllabus mainly consists of high-school-level mathematical concepts such as arithmetic, algebra, geometry, and data interpretation.
 Let us have a brief look at the topics that come under each concept.